beaubreedlove/FantasyFootball/rules.md

     1. A majority vote will be required for:
         1. Vetos.
         1. Disambiguating any rules.
-            1. The commissioner will determine upon request if the rule is ambiguous or not.
+            1. The commissioner will determine upon request whether the rule is ambiguous or not.
 Non-ambiguous rules will only be changed upon unanimous vote.
         1. Replacing the commissioner.
         1. Anything else that doesn't require a unanimous vote.
     1. Managers are disqualified from voting on a particular issue if they are directly involved with what is being voted upon.